jlawson-design/d-day-website/README.md

 ## Navigation Bar

 The site features a navigation bar that responds to the user when each item is hovered over with the mouse.
+The responsive links change colour when the user hovers their mouse over them.

 ## Landing Content